tanvir-ahmed-m4/com0com/ReadMe.txt

 The null-modem emulator is a kernel-mode virtual serial port driver for Windows.
 You can create an unlimited number of virtual COM port pairs and use any pair to connect one application to another.
-Each COM port pair provides two COM ports with names starting at CNCA0 and CNCB0.
+Each COM port pair provides two COM ports with default names starting at CNCA0 and CNCB0.
 The output to one port is the input from other port and vice versa.